UKY-CS-499-Project14-Spring17/UKY-CS-499-Project14-Spring17.github.io/hld.md

 <!-- TODO a module diagram might be nice -->

 Overall the program accepts 2 kinds of data, pictures to carve and user command line input to interpret.
 The CLI Parser module, short for Command Line Input Parser, handles parsing the user's input so the program can interpret the commands the user wants to execute.
 The CLI Parser takes in user input and from it determines what options to set for the image and what image to carve.
 The Resize Image module resizes the input image to the size that the engraver can print.
 Then the Convert to Greyscale module converts the image to greyscale so that color images can be engraved.
 The last image manipulation module is the Threshold module which converts the greyscale pixels to black and white pixels only, based on the threshold value the user entered.
 If no threshold value was entered then the engraver engraves the greyscale image.
-The Streamer module is what brings it all together and determines how to break down the image and options into the correct protocol to send to the engraver. <!-- I don't know what the Protocol Definitions module is for so add that here. -->
+The Protocol Definitions module is a library of protocol definitions that the Streamer will reference to send the right instructions to the engraver.
+The Streamer module is what brings it all together and determines how to break down the image and options into the correct protocol to send to the engraver.

 ```
 	Interpret CLI options